sarvex/jspackage/readme.md

 ## Features

-* File extensions are optional and will be automatically resolved if not included.
+* File extensions are automatically resolved.
+Do not include file extensions in your import statements.
-  - In fact it is recommended to never use file extensions when importing.
 * Files will only be included once in the resulting code, regardless of how many times a file is imported.
 * Compiling CoffeeScript, JavaScript, Coco, and LiveScript source files are